movabletype/mt-plugin-ordered-tags/README.md

 *Use the `<mt:EntryTags>` loop tag to output tags in alphabetical order.*

-> **Warning:** Entries/Pages saved prior to adding this plugin will have alphabetical order preserved.
+> **Warning:** Entries/Pages saved prior to adding this plugin will have the current alphabetical order preserved.

 ### OrderedTagsFeaturedTagName